-OSU micro-benchmark [14] measures the latency and bandwidth of MPI libraries and interconnects.
+OSU micro-benchmark [9] measures the latency and bandwidth of MPI libraries and interconnections.
 It implements a set of routines with various communication patterns.
 It measures intra- and internode communication bandwidths.

-Bonnie++ [15] is a small yet powerful benchmark to measure disk performance.
+Bonnie++ [2] is a small yet powerful benchmark to measure disk performance.
 It provides a number of tests of hard drive and file system performance.

-Intel Memory Latency Checker 3.1 [16] allows accessing memory chunks located in the elements of the memory hierarchy, measuring the latency time.
+Intel Memory Latency Checker 3.1 [6] allows accessing memory chunks located in the elements of the memory hierarchy, measuring the latency time.

 All together, these benchmarks allow characterizing the cluster raw performance.
-Hence, a better understanding of the results gathered with a set of scikernels is intended.
-The NAS Parallel Benchmarks (in short NPB) [17] is developed at the Numerical Aerodynamic Simulation (NAS) program at NASA.
-It has evolved as a group of kernels, set for a variety of problem sizes (classes) of increasing computing cost.
-All together are representative of algorithmic building blocks found in the aforementioned scientific.
-Among them are examples of memory-bound and CPU- bound, or weak- and strong-scaling kernels.
-The present investigation uses NPB v2.0, which includes seven portable kernels (Fortran90, MPI parallelised) whose acronyms cor- responds to: BT- Block Tridiagonal solver; CG- Conju- gate Gradient; EP- Embarrassingly Parallel; FT- Discrete fast Fourier Transform; IS- Integer Sort; LU- Lower-Upper Gauss-Seidel solver; MG- MultiGrid on a sequence of grids.
+Hence, a better understanding of the results gathered with a set of scientific kernels is intended.
+The NAS Parallel Benchmarks [1] is developed at the Numerical Aerodynamic Simulation (NAS) program at NASA.
+It has evolved as a group of kernel benchmarks, set for a variety of problem sizes (classes A, B, C,... which differ mainly in the sizes of the arrays) of increasing computing cost.
+All together are representative of algorithmic building blocks found in the aforementioned scientific kernels.
+Among them are examples of memory-bound and CPU-bound, or weak-scaling and strongscaling kernels.
+The present investigation uses NPB v2.0, which includes seven portable kernels (Fortran90, MPI parallelised) whose acronyms corresponds to: BT- Block Tridiagonal solver; CG- Conjugate Gradient; EP- Embarrassingly Parallel; FT- Discrete fast Fourier Transform; IS- Integer Sort; LU- Lower-Upper Gauss-Seidel solver; MG- MultiGrid on a sequence of grids.